nguyenlong205/uit-ds-final-project/README.md

 I would like to express my heartfelt gratitude to the following individuals for their invaluable guidance and support throughout this project:
 - Ph.D.
 Nguyen Gia Tuan Anh – University of Information Technology, VNUHCM
 - Ph.D.
 Duong Ngoc Hao - University of Information Technology, VNUHCM
-- Teaching Assistant Tran Quoc Khanh – University of Information Technology, VNUHCM
+- T.A.
+Tran Quoc Khanh – University of Information Technology, VNUHCM

 Their expertise and encouragement were instrumental in helping us navigate challenges and achieve our objectives.